VeraHenry/WrkMan/README.md

 4. Get the Job Done: The artisan completes the task and both users receive real-time notifications for updates.

-5. Rate & Review: Customers leave ratings and feedback, helping others choose trusted artisans.Build fast,simple and solid.
+5. Rate & Review: Customers leave ratings and feedback, helping others choose trusted artisans.